ambewas/react-style-hoc/README.md

 Of course, the power of composing styles only becomes fully clear once you start composing different helpers.

-You can compare this to using `mixings` in a CSS preprocessor such as SASS or LESS.
+You can compare this to using `mixins` in a CSS preprocessor such as SASS or LESS.

 ```
 const isFullyStyled = compose(